 Taking the losses saved me from the stretcher.
 Twice.
 So if there is one thing, one piece of advice that I can give to anyone who is trading, it would be this:

 Do not gear yourself more than what you can afford to lose.
 And take your stop losses.

-Trade carefully out there guys (and girls).
-Enjoy the volatility that comes with the news events this month, have a great festive season and remember that “it is not what we do but rather how we think while we are doing it that determines our success”, so happy trading 🙂
+Trade carefully out there guys and girls.
+Enjoy the volatility that comes with the news events this month, have a great festive season and remember:

 Click here to meet the Just One Lap team at one of our live, free events.